Com certificado de autenticidade e garantia

 300 or 400 years ago, a scholar wrote a long prayer in Latin to deliver and protect from the devil and witches.

-Popular tradition says that St. Anthony gave a prayer to a poor woman who sought help against the temptations of the devil.
-Sixtus V, a Franciscan pope, had the prayer sculpted – also called the “motto of Saint Anthony” – at the base of the obelisk, which he had erected in St. Peter's Square, in Rome.
+Popular tradition says that Saint Anthony gave a prayer to a poor woman who was seeking help against the temptations of the devil.
+Sixtus V, a Franciscan pope, had the prayer – also called the “motto of Saint Anthony” – carved into the base of the obelisk he had erected in St. Peter’s Square in Rome.

 Here is the original prayer, in Latin